THIS IS A

 Welcome to Fireside Psychotherapy.

 Here, you’re more than a client; you’re a partner in shaping your own growth.
-From the moment you “pull up a chair,” you’ll experience a space grounded in genuine compassion, practical guidance, and unwavering respect for your story.
+From the moment you pull up a chair, you’ll experience therapy in Ottawa that’s grounded in genuine compassion, practical guidance, and unwavering respect for your story.

-We’re proud to offer virtual and in-person sessions, direct insurance billing for select providers, and a commitment to inclusivity for every identity and background.
+Our Ottawa-based team of therapists offers virtual and in-person therapy, direct insurance billing for select providers, and a strong commitment to inclusivity for every identity, background, and lived experience.

 Therapist in pink shirt on a chair during an active session in downtown Ottawa.